GCSE & A-level Booster

 By Idris Musty | August 23, 2018

-After the release of GCSE exam results, it is vital to make the right choice in choosing A-level subjects as it can make the difference between going to a top university or a not-so-reputable one.
+A-level Subject Choices After GCSE, it is vital to make the right choice in choosing A-level subjects as it can make the difference between going to a top university or a not-so-reputable one.
 The top universities do discriminate and admission tutors at each department have their own preferences and prejudices!
-I’d just like to provide a brief summary in terms of A-level options and also to refer you to other articles that I’ve written about this important subject […]
+I’d just like to provide a brief summary in terms of A-level options and also to refer you to other articles that I’ve written about this important subject matter in […]

 By Idris Musty | August 23, 2018

-The university you attend matters, then the course – but make the best of what you’ve got For many 18-year-olds, the one single event last week – the release of the A-level examination results – may well be the most important event in their lives, as it could shape their destination in life.
+Does University Prestige Matter?
+For many 18-year-olds, the one single event last week – the release of the A-level examination results – may well be the most important event in their lives, as it could shape their destination in life.
 This event is a result of thousands of mainly little events since perhaps the age of five.
-It is my view that the way you live today […]
+It is my view that the way you live today is a result of your beliefs and behaviours in the past – i.e. […]

 By Idris Musty | July 31, 2018

-Please note that this was written a while ago but not published at the time.
-Please see the end of this article for a link to a more up to date article on GCSE and IGCSE Some things in life never change as it has always been the case that society makes judgement about people’s intelligence based on how many subjects they do well in at the age of around 16.
-In the modern British education system, it is called […]
+GCSE Grading System Explained Some things in life never change as it has always been the case that society makes judgement about people’s intelligence based on how many subjects they do well in at the age of around 16.
+In the modern British education system, it is called GCSE but until the early to mid 1980s, it was called O levels.
+There are other variations, which I’ll speak about later in this article.
+The pass rate at GCSE has always […]

 By Idris Musty | July 4, 2018

-Is there any logic for private schools to play silly games on GCSEs v IGCSEs?
-Recent articles have been published in various newspapers, including The Mail, Sunday Times and the Telegraph, alleging that public schools (the top fee-paying independent schools), are gaming the system by entering their students for IGCSEs instead of the new supposedly harder GCSEs.
-For most independent schools – especially the high performing ones, it does not make sense to say that they have stuck to IGCSEs […]
+GCSE vs IGCSE for University Entrance: Recent articles have been published in various newspapers, including The Mail, Sunday Times and the Telegraph, alleging that public schools (the top fee-paying independent schools), are gaming the system by entering their students for IGCSEs instead of the new supposedly harder GCSEs.
+For most independent schools – especially the high performing ones, it does not make sense to say that they have stuck to IGCSEs to avoid the new, supposedly tougher GCSEs.
+There are […]

 Success Tips